On the Decay of Almost Periodic Solutions of Anisotropic Degenerate Parabolic-Hyperbolic Equations: Well-posedness and decay of almost periodic solutions.

 Another characterization of the Stepanoff almost periodic function (S-a.p., for short) is obtained introducing the concept of $\ve$-period of a function $f$, that is a number $\tau$ satisfying

 Let $E_S\{\ve,f\}$ denote the set of such numbers.
 If the set $E_S\{\ve,f\}$ is relatively dense for all positive values of $\ve$, then the function $f$ is S-a.p.\ (see, e.g., \cite{B}).
-By the set $E_S\{\ve,f\}$ being relatively dense it is meant that there exists a length $l_\ve$, called {\em $\ve$-inclusion interval}, such that for any $x\in\R^d$, $C_{l_\ve}(x)$ contains an element of $E_S\{\ve,f\}$.
-Now, as a consequence of the fact that $\Gr(u(t,x))\subset\Gr(u_0)$, we have the following lemma which is of interest in its own.
+By the set $E_S\{\ve,f\}$ being relatively dense it is meant that there exists a length $l_\ve$, called {\em inclusion interval}, such that for any $x\in\R^d$, $C_{l_\ve}(x)$ contains an element of $E_S\{\ve,f\}$.
+The following lemma is of interest in its own.